A computer-assisted proof of Barnette-Goodey conjecture: Not only fullerene graphs are Hamiltonian: Preliminaries

-In the paper we will use a modified definition of a 2-factor.
-We will call a \emph{2-factor} any spanning subgraph $F$ of a Barnette graph $G$ such that each component of $F$ is a connected regular graph of degree 1 or 2 -- an isolated edge or a cycle.
-We will treat the isolated edges of $F$ as 2-cycles; this way $F$ becomes a 2-regular multigraph.
+We will call a \emph{$2^*$-factor} of a Barnette graph $G$ any spanning subgraph $F$ of $G$ such that each component of $F$ is a connected regular graph of degree 1 or 2 -- an isolated edge or a cycle.
+For a 2$^*$-factor $F$ of a Barnette graph $G$, let $F^{(0)}$ be the set of isolated edges of $F$; let $G^{(2)}$ be a plane graph obtained from $G$ by replacing each edge of $F^{(0)}$ by a 2-gon; let $F^{(2)}$ be the set of edges of $G^{(2)}$ corresponding to those from $F$.
+Then $F^{(2)}$ is a $2$-factor of $G^{(2)}$ in the common (strict) sense.

-A hexagonal face $f$ of a Barnette graph is \emph{resonant} with respect to a given 2-factor $F$, if precisely three non-adjacent edges incident with $f$ are in $F$, moreover, the three edges belong to three different cycles.

-Different examples of 2-factors of the same Barnette graph are depicted in Figures \ref{fig:ex3} and \ref{fig:ex4}, where components of the factor are boundaries of grey regions; a hexagonal face is resonant if and only if it is white and has no label.

-Let $C_f$ be the boundary cycle of a hexagon $f$ resonant with respect to a 2-factor $F$.
-Then $F^\prime=F\Delta C_f$ is also a 2-factor of the same graph (for a 2-cycle incident to $f$ we keep a single edge).
-Note that the number of cycles in $F^\prime$ is two less than in $F$, since the three cycles of $F$ incident to $f$ are transformed into a single cycle.